finos/waltz/docs/blog/_posts/2020-06-25-run-docker-demo.md

 ---
 layout: post
-title:  "Running: Installing a demo of Waltz"
+title:  "Screencast: Installing a Waltz demo instance"
 date:   2020-06-25
-categories: waltz admin
+categories: waltz admin screencast
 ---

-# Running: Installing a demo of Waltz
+# Screencast: Running - Installing a Waltz demo instance

 This screencast walks you through using `docker-compose` to quickly install and run a demo instance of Waltz